wallarm/product-documentation/docs/2.18/installation/nginx/dynamic-module-from-distr.md

 !!! info "Postanalytics module on the separate server"
     If you installed the postanalytics module on a separate server, then skip this step as you already have the module configured.

 The Wallarm node uses the in-memory storage Tarantool.
-The recommended memory size for Tarantool is 75% of the total server memory.
 To allocate memory for Tarantool:

 1. Open the Tarantool configuration file in the editing mode: